 NEBSA Fall symposium review:

 Survey responses were reviewed.
-Overall, the symposium was well received, suggestions for having coffee/breakfast were discussed and possible having sponsors for breakfast or breaks at future symposiums
+Overall, the symposium was well received, suggestions for having coffee/breakfast were discussed and possibly having sponsors for breakfast or breaks at future symposiums

 QR codes for speaker bios were not working, but will be addressed moving forward

-Financials for the Symposium were reviewed, still being finalized for some expenses pending such as AAV and reimbursements for speaker travel.
+Financials for the Symposium were reviewed, still being finalized for some expenses pending such as AV and reimbursements for speaker travel.

 Would like to reserve the Broad for 2024 Symposium the last week of Sept/1st week of October, to avoid conflict with ABSA conference Nov.
 1-6, 2024